Soumodwip-Mondal/Credit-Card-Customer-Segmentaion/README.md

-# 💳 Credit Card Customer Segmentation and behavior analysis
+# 💳 Credit Card Customer Segmentation and Behavior Analysis

 **Goal:**
 Segment credit card customers based on their **spending patterns** and **repayment behavior** to help businesses: